Endangered sea turtle nest found at Galveston Island State Park for the first time in a decade – Houston Public Media

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the first nest discovered at Galveston Island State Park since 2012, based on Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Analysis.
+This was the first nest found at Galveston Island State Park since 2012, in response to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Research.

-As soon as the nest was discovered, it was dropped at an incubation facility at Padre Island Nationwide Seashore, Marshall said.
+Once the nest was discovered, it was delivered to an incubation facility at Padre Island National Seashore, Marshall said.

-“Each egg issues,” Marshall mentioned.
-"Loads of nesting habitat for the Kemp's Ridley has been misplaced to storms, high tide and predation, which is why you will need to transport these nests to an surroundings the place they've the perfect chance for survival into adulthood."
+“Every egg issues,” Marshall said.
+"Plenty of nesting habitat for the Kemp's Ridley has been misplaced to storms, high tide and predation, which is why you will need to transport these nests to an setting where they have one of the best likelihood for survival into adulthood."

-Marshall stated the typical nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anyone who finds a nest to stay at the least 60 ft away and to name the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall stated the everyday nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anybody who finds a nest to remain at the least 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org